 There's a light mist.
-A sturdy harborfront boardwalk glistens as if happy to be the city's dancing floor.
-I stand at the edge of the scene and marvel at about a hundred Norwegians swing-dancing to the tunes of a disk-jockey under an umbrella — in what seems like a microcosm of a content society.
+A sturdy harborfront boardwalk glistens as if happy to be the city's dance floor.
+I stand at the edge of the scene and marvel at about a hundred Norwegians swing-dancing to the tunes of a disc jockey under an umbrella — in what seems like a microcosm of a content society.
 It's mostly American-style two-step to the recorded oldies…familiar tunes with unfamiliar Norwegian lyrics.

-While there are more babies than ever in Scandinavia, there's less smoke.
-Just a few years ago, smoke was a real problem for American travelers in Europe.
-Now, much of Europe is actually less smoky than the USA.
-Italy went smoke free...then Ireland...now Scandinavia.
-In Norway's bars, restaurants, cafés, and trains...it's clean air for all.
+While I'm noticing more babies in Scandinavia, I'm also noticing much less smoke.
+I remember a time decades ago when tobacco smoke was a real problem for American travelers in Europe.
+Then Italy and Ireland went smoke free...and so did Scandinavia.
+Today, much of Europe is as smoke-free as the US.
+In Norway's bars, restaurants, cafés, and trains, it's clean air for all.

 I visited one of Oslo's infamous old "brown cafés" — so named for the smoke-stained interiors.
-It was so old and brown that it still smelled of tobacco...but there hasn't been a smoker in there for months.
-With the strict no-smoking rules (a bar can lose its license if it allows smoking inside), Norwegian restaurants and bars are now routinely equipped with blankets so smokers can eat outside — even in the cold season.
-And to consume nicotine indoors, locals are using snuff — "snus" in Norwegian.
-Men will notice that in Norwegian urinals, little used-up packs of chewing tobacco pile up rather than cigarette butts.
+Of course, no one's smoked inside here for ages.
+Nowadays, Norwegian restaurants and bars are routinely equipped with blankets so those who still smoke can do so outside — even in the cold season.
+To consume nicotine indoors, locals use snuff — snus in Norwegian.
+Men will notice that in urinals here, little used-up packs of chewing tobacco pile up where cigarette butts once did.